AlexandroM1234/AlexandroM1234/README.md

 ## I'm Alexandro, but I go by Alex for short

-- I'm currently working on my endoresment at Lambda School
+- I'm currently working on my endorsement at Lambda School
 - Some technologies I'm learning
   - TypeScript
   - Vim